cloudprober/cloudprober/docs/content/docs/how-to/k8s_targets.md

 ### Target Labels

-Discovered targets carry the Kubernetes resource's labels, plus a `namespace` label set to the resource's namespace (unless the resource already has a label with that name).
-Endpoints targets also get `node` and `pod` labels, and ingress targets get `fqdn` and `relative_url` labels.
+Discovered targets carry the Kubernetes resource's labels, plus a `namespace` label set to the resource's namespace.
+Endpoints targets also get a `node` label, and a `pod` label if the address belongs to a pod.
+Ingress targets get `fqdn` and `relative_url` labels.
+If the resource already has a label with one of these names, its value is kept.

 You can use these labels in
 [additional labels]({{< ref "additional-labels.md" >}}), e.g. to add the